digital-wolf-farm/html-css-style-guide/style/styleguide.md

 ## 7. Declaration blocks

 1. General rules:
-    * Empty block, even without comment, are not allowed - rule: `"block-no-empty": true`
+    * Empty block, even without comment, are not allowed.

-        Example
+        Rule:
+        ```json
+        "block-no-empty": true,
+        ```

+        Example:
         ```css
         .class-7-1-1 {
             /* comment */
         }
         ```

-        Example of NOT allowed styling
+        Example of NOT allowed styling:
         ```css
         .class-7-1-2 {}
         .class-7-1-3 { }
         ```

-    * Only one declaration per line is allowed, each line ends with semicolon (directly after value) and newline (end-of-line comment followed by a newline is exception) - rules:
+    * Only one declaration per line is allowed, each line ends with semicolon (directly after value) and newline (end-of-line comment followed by a newline is exception).

-        `"declaration-block-single-line-max-declarations": 1`
-        `"declaration-block-semicolon-newline-after": "always"`
-        `"declaration-block-semicolon-newline-before": "never-multi-line"`
-        `"declaration-block-semicolon-space-after": "always-single-line"`
-        `"declaration-block-semicolon-space-before": "never"`
-        `"declaration-block-trailing-semicolon": "always"`.
+        Rules:
+        ```json
+        "declaration-block-single-line-max-declarations": 1,
+        "declaration-block-semicolon-newline-after": "always",
+        "declaration-block-semicolon-newline-before": "never-multi-line",
+        "declaration-block-semicolon-space-after": "always-single-line",
+        "declaration-block-semicolon-space-before": "never",
+        "declaration-block-trailing-semicolon": "always",
+        ```

 2. Braces:
     * Opening brace must be in the same line as selector separated with signle space.
-After brace newline is required - rules:
+After brace newline is required.

-        `"block-opening-brace-newline-after": "always"`
-        `"block-opening-brace-newline-before": "never-single-line"`
-        `"block-opening-brace-space-after": "never"`
-        `"block-opening-brace-space-before": "never"`.
+        Rules:
+        ```json
+        "block-opening-brace-newline-after": "always",
+        "block-opening-brace-newline-before": "never-single-line",
+        "block-opening-brace-space-after": "never",
+        "block-opening-brace-space-before": "never",
+        ```

-    * Closing brace must be placed in the newline directyly under last declaration and followed by newline - rules:
+    * Closing brace must be placed in the newline directyly under last declaration and followed by newline.

-        `"block-closing-brace-empty-line-before": "never"`
-        `"block-closing-brace-newline-after": "always-multi-line"`
-        `"block-closing-brace-newline-before": "always"`
-        `"block-closing-brace-space-after": "always-single-line"`
-        `"block-closing-brace-space-before": "never"`.
+        Rules:
+        ```json
+        "block-closing-brace-empty-line-before": "never",
+        "block-closing-brace-newline-after": "always-multi-line",
+        "block-closing-brace-newline-before": "always",
+        "block-closing-brace-space-after": "always-single-line",
+        "block-closing-brace-space-before": "never",
+        ```

 3. Properties:
-    * Duplicated properties are not allowed - rule: `"declaration-block-no-duplicate-properties": true`.
+    * Duplicated properties are not allowed.

+        Rule:
+        ```json
+        "declaration-block-no-duplicate-properties": true,
+        ```

 ## 8. Declarations

 1. General rules
     * There is no black- or whitelist of property-unit or property-value defined.
-All provided by CSS are allowed - rules NOT USED:
+All provided by CSS are allowed.

-    `"declaration-property-unit-allowed-list": {}`
-    `"declaration-property-unit-disallowed-list": {}`
-    `"declaration-property-value-allowed-list": {}`
-    `"declaration-property-value-disallowed-list": {}`.
+        Rules NOT USED:
+        ```json
+        "declaration-property-unit-allowed-list": {},
+        "declaration-property-unit-disallowed-list": {},
+        "declaration-property-value-allowed-list": {},
+        "declaration-property-value-disallowed-list": {},
+        ```

     * In general using `!important` is not allowed.
-When necessary to use signle space before before and no whitespace after bang is allowed - rules:
+When necessary to use signle space before before and no whitespace after bang is allowed.

-    `"declaration-no-important": true`
-    `"declaration-bang-space-after": "never"`
-    `"declaration-bang-space-before": "always"`.
+        Rules:
+        ```json
+        "declaration-no-important": true,
+        "declaration-bang-space-after": "never",
+        "declaration-bang-space-before": "always",
+        ```

-    * No empty line before declaration is allowed - rule: `"declaration-empty-line-before": "never"`.
+    * No empty line before declaration is allowed.

+        Rule:
+        ```json
+        "declaration-empty-line-before": "never",
+        ```

 2. Syntax
     * If declaration is short should be written in one line with single space only after colon.
-When value is too long to fit one line, then newline after property colon is required - rules:
+When value is too long to fit one line, then newline after property colon is required.

-    `"declaration-colon-newline-after": "always-multi-line"`
-    `"declaration-colon-space-after": "always-single-line"`
-    `"declaration-colon-space-before": "never"`.
+        Rules:
+        ```json
+        "declaration-colon-newline-after": "always-multi-line",
+        "declaration-colon-space-after": "always-single-line",
+        "declaration-colon-space-before": "never",
+        ```

 ## 9. Properties

 1. General rules
     * There is no black- or whitelist of properties.
-All provided by CSS are allowed - rules NOT USED:
+All provided by CSS are allowed.

-    `"property-allowed-list": []`
-    `"property-disallowed-list": []`.
+        Rules NOT USED:
+        ```json
+        "property-allowed-list": [],
+        "property-disallowed-list": [],
+        ```

-    * There is no pattern for custom property defined - rules NOT USED:
+    * There is no pattern for custom property defined.

-    `"custom-property-empty-line-before": "always"`
-    `"custom-property-pattern": ""`.
+        Rules NOT USED:
+        ```json
+        "custom-property-empty-line-before": "always",
+        "custom-property-pattern": "",
+        ```

 2. Shorthand properties
-    * Redundand values in shorthand properties are not allowed - rule: `"shorthand-property-no-redundant-values": true`.
+    * Redundand values in shorthand properties are not allowed.

+        Rule:
+        ```json
+        "shorthand-property-no-redundant-values": true,
+        ```

-    * Shorthand properties cannot override longhand properties - rule: `"declaration-block-no-shorthand-property-overrides": true`.
+    * Shorthand properties cannot override longhand properties.

+        Rule:
+        ```json
+        "declaration-block-no-shorthand-property-overrides": true,
+        ```

-        Example of NOT allowed styling
+        Example of NOT allowed styling:
         ```css
         .class-7-2-1 {
             margin-left: 20px;